axelvaldez/radical-companies/_posts/radical-model/2022-11-23-what-about-leftover-violence.markdown

  <p>In other words, he who makes things less transparent, also makes things more centralized, and vice versa.
 That is the temptation that will be present for a long time.
 It may not always work, but to resist it, talk.</p>

 <h1>Learn from Each Other</h1>
- <p>Some numbers may appear scary, some people may panick, and some may even make dramatic exits.</p>
- <p>The <span class="_paradigm">Radical</span> way is to talk about it.
-And this means learn from each other,</p>
+ <p>Some numbers appear scary, some people will panick, and some even make dramatic exits.
+The <span class="_paradigm">Radical</span> is to have a conversation, And by &ldquo;discuss&rdquo; I mean learn from each other,</p>
   <ul>
-   <li>Whoever knows about these number must explain them.</li>
-   <li>Maybe learn a different way of looking at these numbers that will not trigger fears.</li>
+   <li>Learn about a different way of looking at these numbers that will make the fears go away.</li>
-   <li>Learn from the fearful and the fearless; they all have something to contribute.</li>
+   <li>The fearful and the fearless will have something to contribute.</li>
    <li>Brainstorm the alternatives.</li>
    <li>In the end, the group will be a little <em>more</em> decentralized and transparent.</li>
    <li>Each person will be more capable of independent action.</li>
   </ul>

 <h1>But&hellip; What about the Guns?</h1>
  <p>Not sure what to do about <em>people with guns.</em> Would I go down and talk to them?
 I don&rsquo;t think so.
 Would I do the superhero thing and swipe their weapons away with my cape?
-I don&rsquo;t think so.</p>
+Nope.</p>
- <p>The <em>talk</em> is not with <em>people with weapons</em> but with <em>people with needs.</em> And it has to start way earlier.
-The addicted people probably need help getting the monkeys off their back.
-This may give them the wherewithal to get out from under the <span class="_paradigm">Fiat</span> pressures which, in turn, may do away with the conditions that precipitated the addiction in the first place.
-People suffering from addictions may not, but people in recovery will most likely readily grasp what co-ownership offers them.</p>
+ <p>The <em>talk</em> is not with <em>people with weapons</em> but with <em>people with needs.</em> And it has to start way earlier.</p>
+ <p>If the money came from selling drugs to addicted people the think to so is help them getting the monkeys off their back.
+And not as a handout.
+Help them get out from under the <span class="_paradigm">Fiat</span> pressures that lead to addiction in the first place.</p>
- <p>No <span class="_paradigm">Fiat</span> pressures, no addiction, no <em>people with guns,</em> no threat of lethal violence.</p>
+ <p>Get rid of <span class="_paradigm">Fiat</span> pressures and get rid of addiction, and people with guns.</p>

 <h1 class="_section">ENDNOTES</h1>
  <ul>